What Classes & Credits Are Required for an Associate Degree?

 If you've been wondering what classes are required for an associate degree, you're not alone.
 An associate degree program is often the first step into higher education for recent high school graduates and adult learners alike.
 These programs are designed to balance general education courses, electives, and major-specific coursework, allowing you to build both broad knowledge and career-focused skills.

-Understanding these degree requirements can help you plan your enrollment and stay on track toward your goals.
-Since most associate degrees take about two academic years to complete, knowing your course requirements in advance can make it easier to balance work, family, and college-level studies while moving toward your career goals or preparing for transfer into a bachelor's degree program.
+Understanding these degree requirements can help you plan your enrollment, avoid unnecessary credits, and graduate on time.
+Since most associate degrees take about two academic years to complete, knowing your course requirements in advance makes it easier to balance work, family, and college-level studies while preparing for a career or transfer into a bachelor’s degree program.

 What Is an Associate Degree?